mjedwards/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+RB is a structure of a database that tabular in nature and SQL is th language used to interact with that database

 - [ ] Why do tables need a `primary key`?

+in order to identify each column uniquely in a database

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+an intermediate table that contains foreign keys that link to the primary key.

 ## Minimum Viable Product